 Usually, when we think of millet, we envision birdseed.
 However, this crunchy, high-protein grain is delicious as a sandwich spread when it’s combined with spicy buffalo sauce and creamy vegan ranch dressing.
 The consistency is slightly cheese-like, and the flavor is out of this world!
 You can make the buffalo sauce as mild or spicy as your heart desires.

+A lot of beer and wine is not vegan, let alone gluten-free and vegan!
+Here are some fully gluten-free vegan beers and wines!
 The beginning of winter is often a time of celebration, as we chase away the gloom with eating, drinking, and socializing.
 Some of us opt for a more “hygge” approach and like to cuddle up by the fire alone, or with someone we love, wrapped in a cozy blanket.
 A good vegan beer or wine is perfect for either scenario.

 We’ve been excited to get our hands on the Conscious Cleanse book ever since we heard about it.
 The cleanse isn’t the kind you may be used to, where you feel deprived, and end up hungry and miserable.
 What it does do is take certain foods out of your diet that you may not even realize you are reacting to, so that you have a full picture as to how your body reacts to those foods.